Wildhoney/Leaflet.FreeDraw/README.md

 | `concavePolygon`    | `true`       | Whether to apply the [concaving algorithm](http://ubicomp.algoritmi.uminho.pt/local/concavehull.html) to the polygons.  |
 | `recreatePostEdit`  | `false`      | Whether to recreate the polygons subsequent to them being modified.  |

+By using the options above we can tweak how `FreeDraw` functions &ndash; whilst some of the options have obvious effects, others are much more *tweak and see* based on your expected outcome &ndash; such as the subjective `simplifyFactor` and `elbowDistance` options.